Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 3 musicians: jazz, lounge and dinner

-A compact live band can already cover vocals, rhythm, harmony and several music phases.
+A compact live band can already cover vocals, rhythm, harmony and several event phases.
 It fits smaller to medium-sized weddings, corporate events, private celebrations and dinner-plus-party concepts.

-For many events, this size is the best middle ground: more colours, more voices, stronger dynamics and more live energy without the lineup necessarily becoming too large for the room or budget.
+For many events, this size is the ideal middle ground: more colours, more vocalists, stronger dynamics and more live energy – without outgrowing the room or the budget.

-Large lineups suit balls, galas, larger corporate events, exclusive weddings and events with strong stage impact.
-Additional voices, guitar, percussion or horns can significantly increase the effect.
+Large lineups suit balls, galas, larger corporate events, exclusive weddings and events built around a strong stage presence.
+Additional vocalists, guitar, percussion or horns can heighten the impact considerably.

 Which band size fits which guest count?

-The following ranges are orientation, not rigid rules.
+The following ranges are a guide, not rigid rules.

 Up to about 50 guests

-For smaller gatherings, 3–5 musicians are often enough, especially for ceremonies, receptions, dinner, lounge music or a stylish private celebration.
-If the party later becomes more energetic, a slightly larger lineup can also make sense.
+For smaller gatherings, 4 to 5 musicians are often enough, especially for a stylish private celebration.
+Quieter, conversation-friendly settings – jazz, lounge, dinner, a reception, an aperitif or a ceremony – work from 3 musicians.
+If the party picks up later, a slightly larger lineup can also make sense.

 About 50–120 guests

 For many weddings, corporate events and private celebrations, a 4- to 7-piece live band works very well.
-The exact size depends on whether the band should simply accompany the event or also carry the later party.
+The exact size depends on whether the band should simply set the mood or also carry the party later on.

 From about 120 guests

-In larger rooms, balls, galas and representative corporate events, a lineup from 6 musicians can create significantly more impact.
-For large stages and strong dance floors, 8–11 musicians are often more suitable.
+In larger rooms, balls, galas and high-profile corporate events, a lineup of six or more musicians can create significantly more impact.
+For large stages and strong dance floors, 8 to 11 musicians are often more suitable.

 Band size by event type